jhpce-jhu/jhpce_mkdocs/docs/orient/orientation-overview.md

 are generally held every other Wednesday afternoon via Zoom.

 Before signing up for a sesssion, please be sure that you have completed the [New User Form](../joinus/new-users-form.md) and that your PI has approved your account.
-Once that is done you can sign up for a slot in our next session at our [Signup Site]( https://signup.com/go/OYYMAMq)
+During the signup process, you will be able to select a time for your orientation session.

 ## **Documentation used in orientation**